-Our inspiration is drawn from our foundress, Catherine McAuley, and the many Sisters who came to our land to set up communities.
+Our inspiration is drawn from our foundress, Catherine McAuley, and the many Sisters who came to think, to read and to reflect on their to our land to set up communities.

-Today, our Sisters and their ministry partners throughout Australia and beyond can be found carrying on the vision of Catherine McAuley.
+Today, our Sisters and their ministry partners

+throughout Australia and beyond can be found

+carrying on the vision of Catherine McAuley.

 Through their mission they are constantly working to change unjust structures and give witness to God's Mercy in exciting and creative ways.